-Our weekly school newsletters are sent home via email.
+The school bulletin is sent home via email (weekly).
 Reading them carefully will also keep you informed of what's going on at school including important dates, school events, and announcements.
-Please make sure that you notify the school of any changes to your contact information.

 The faculty and staff of Western Michigan Christian stands ready to serve you.
 We ask for your prayers, encouragement, and support.
 Please feel free to call the school office whenever you have a question or concern.